BrightspaceUI/core/components/dialog/README.md

 * Keep dialogs small and easy to understand
 * Limit workflow buttons to 2
 * Label primary actions with clear and predictable language.
 Use verbs like, “Add” or “Save” that indicate the outcome of a dialog rather than, “OK” or “Close”
-* Keep dialog titles concise.
-Avoid a title length that could easily wrap to two lines.
+* Keep dialog titles concise
 * Maintain a language relationship between the action that triggered the dialog, dialog title, and dialog primary button.
 <!-- docs: end dos -->